Moments and Couples

 Shifting a force to a new parallel axis by introducing a mathematically compensating moment.

-During structural analysis, it is often mathematically necessary to move a force vector from its actual physical location to a more convenient reference point (such as the exact geometric centroid of a column or the central joint of a truss).
+During structural analysis, it is often mathematically necessary to move a force vector from its actual physical location to a more convenient reference point, such as the exact geometric centroid of a column or the central joint of a truss.

-However, you cannot simply slide a force laterally without altering the physical equilibrium of the body.
-If you move a force FF away from its original line of action to a new parallel point OO separated by a distance dd, you must "pay a penalty" to maintain mechanical equivalence.
-That penalty is adding a couple MM at the new point OO, where MM equals the original force multiplied by the distance it was shifted (M=F×dM = F \times d).
-The original single force becomes an equivalent Force-Couple System.
+However, you cannot simply slide a force laterally without fundamentally altering the physical equilibrium of the body.
+If you move a force FF away from its original line of action to a new parallel point OO separated by a distance dd, you must "pay a mathematical penalty" to maintain strict mechanical equivalence.
+That penalty requires adding a newly generated couple MM at the new point OO, where MM is equal to the original force multiplied by the lateral distance it was shifted (M=F×dM = F \times d).
+The original single force is thus transformed into an equivalent Force-Couple System.

 Important